Robert Best, Infotech

 Conclusion

 Even the best spam filters will not stop every single phishing email.
 Spammers have become a lot more sophisticated and are better at beating the filters.
-That why it is important to be on the lookout for phishing emails.
+That is why it is important to be on the lookout for phishing emails.

 Other resources